 Please note: a valid prescription is required for all prescription medication.

-What Delstrigo Is and How It Works
+What Delstrigo® Is and How It Works

 Dosage and Usage

-- Storage: store at 20–25°C (68–77°F).
-Keep the bottle tightly closed with the desiccant inside.
-Protect from moisture.
+- Keep tablets in the original bottle with the desiccant to protect from moisture.

 Benefits and Savings